What Happens If You Lose an AppealPublished on May 22, 2021

 What would you tell the people who think you should still be in prison?

 They are one step away from being in there themselves.
 Everyone has something that could cause them to be where I sat.
 You accuse somebody, that’s a life sentence.
-I have a best friend named L who has a life sentence because he hit somebody and kept going, not realising the extent of his actions, and he’s been in there for 22 years now.
+I have a best friend named L who has a life sentence because he hit somebody and kept going, not realizing the extent of his actions, and he’s been in there for 22 years now.
 Everyone is a step away from being in that place if you don’t make the right choice.
 I made the wrong choice.
 I hung with the wrong person.
 Everyone is going to have that feeling that people shouldn’t get out.
 Somebody in there could save your life.
 People in prison change and teach other people in prison to change.
 Lots of people feel that those who go in there should never come out.
 A lot of those people call themselves Christians, but if you aren’t willing to forgive someone in prison, what kind of Christian are you?

 How do you feel about the criminal justice system in California in general?